Source code for openmc.deplete.independent_operator

 This module implements a transport operator that runs independently of any

-transport solver by using user-provided one-group cross sections.
+transport solver by using user-provided multigroup fluxes and cross sections.

 """